CAF Champions League: 1997–present: Change of name and rise in reputation

+Espérance Sportive players celebrating the 2018 CAF Champions League title.

 The 2020–21 season was played behind closed doors due to the COVID-19 pandemic in Africa in line with global football leagues and competitions.
 Nevertheless, Al Ahly faced bitter rivals Zamalek in an-all Egyptian final (the first time two clubs from the same country compete in any final in the competition's history), with the former emerging victorious and winning its ninth title.
 Al Ahly successfully defended their title for a record-extending 10th time the following season by beating 10-men Kaizer Chiefs of South Africa, but were unable to secure a 3rd consecutive title in a row and 11th title in 2022 as they were defeated 2–0 by Moroccan club Wydad AC who instead captured their 3rd title.
 With a return to two-legged finals after a 24-month hiatus owing to the pandemic, Al Ahly roared back, got their revenge the following season and wrestled the title back from Wydad, thus claiming their 11th title in 2023 with a 3–2 aggregate win thanks to forward Mohamed Abdelmoneim's tie-breaking goal and successfully defended it for the second time in the space of half a decade (5 years) in 2024 for a record extending 12th title with a 1–0 aggregate win over Tunisia's Esperance.

 With the introduction of the Africa Football League in the 2023–24 season, CAF attempted to establish a new competition to rival the CAF Champions League.
 However, the Africa Football League failed to generate the same level of popular enthusiasm and only lasted for a single edition.
 The CAF Champions League remains Africa's premier club competition, boasting the highest prize money on the continent.
+The 2026 edition was won by South Africa's Mamelodi Sundowns after a decade-long dominance of North African clubs, marking their second CAF Champions League title and first since 2016 after defeating Moroccan side AS FAR in the final.